Antony M Jose

 Graduate Program Affiliations

 Life has diversified since its origin through bottleneck stages that separate successive generations.
-Each organism proceeds from the bottleneck stage, typically a single cell, with two distinct stores of information: the linear DNA sequence that is replicated during cell divisions, and the three-dimensional arrangement of molecules that dictates what is made using the DNA sequence and changes during development but returns to a similar configuration at the start of each generation.
-These two interdependent stores of information – one replicating with every cell division and the other cycling with a period of one generation – coevolve and together can be thought of as forming a cell code for making an organism.
-Understanding cell codes and how they are propagated during development such that they are recreated in a similar configuration at the start of each generation has implications for evolution and the origins of inherited diseases.
+Each organism develops from the bottleneck stage, typically a single cell, with two distinct stores of information.
+One is the linear DNA sequence that is replicated during cell divisions.
+The other is the three-dimensional arrangement of molecules that dictates what is made using the DNA sequence and changes during development but returns to a similar configuration at the start of each generation.
+These two interdependent stores of information – one replicating with every cell division and the other cycling with a period of one generation – coevolve and together form the cell code for making an organism (see video).
+This perspective impacts our understanding of the origins of inherited diseases, the course of evolution, and the synthesis of new life.

 Devanapally S, Allgood S, Jose AM.
 Mating can cause transgenerational gene silencing in Caenorhabditis elegans.
 BioRxiv.
 Online Jun 11, 2017.